-During an ultrasound for a gallbladder attack in 2004, a 10cm tumor was discovered on my right ovary.
-Every doctor I saw said it was most likely benign, as I had no symptoms — my ca125 was barely over the normal limits, and I didn’t have any risk factors.
+During an ultrasound for a gallbladder attack in 2004, a 10-centimeter tumor was discovered on my right ovary.
+Every doctor I saw said it was most likely benign, as I had no symptoms—my ca125 was barely over the normal limits, and I didn’t have any risk factors.

 I ended up having a complete hysterectomy and gallbladder removal at the same time.
 It turned out that the tumor was cancerous, and there was also cancer in my left ovary, both fallopian tubes, and my uterus.

-Following surgery, I had chemotherapy every three weeks for 6 months.
+Following surgery, I had chemotherapy every three weeks for six months.
 My family and friends helped get me through chemo.
 They supported me so much, it was awesome.
-I learned during that time we all need help sometimes, even if its just a hug or shoulder to lean on.
+I learned during that time we all need help sometimes, even if it’s just a hug or shoulder to lean on.
 No one should fight alone.

 I enjoyed 11 years and 10 months of remission and then in 2016 my cancer returned with a vengeance.
-They found 2 tumors in my abdomen and 1 inside my heart.
+They found two tumors in my abdomen and one inside my heart.

-It took 8 months to find a surgeon who would operate.
-During those 8 months I had chemotherapy every 21 days.
+It took eight months to find a surgeon who would operate.
+During those eight months I had chemotherapy every 21 days.
 In 2017 I had open heart surgery.
 I ended up having to wear a wound vac between my breasts in order to heal my incision.
 Then began more chemotherapy.